bobbyjoe91/GO-CLI/README.md

 ```

+History can also be cleared completely by typing `clear history`.

-### Program Control
+### For Developer: Program Control and Design Rationale
-In GO-CLI.zip, we included a main menu file (GO-CLI.rb) and a "classes and modules" folder.
-In "classes and modules" folder, we included driver.rb, generator.rb, go_ride.rb, history.rb, input.rb, map.rb, and user.rb.
-These files manage different object. driver.rb is used for initializing driver object, and so does user.rb.
-User.rb store information about user location and destination.
-Input.rb manages three input mechanisms mention before, and it passes some variables to all classes in this program.
+In GO-CLI.zip, main menu file (GO-CLI.rb) and a "classes and modules" folder are included.
+"Classes and modules" folder includes driver.rb, generator.rb, go_ride.rb, history.rb, input.rb, map.rb, and user.rb.
+These files manage different object.

+Driver.rb is used for initializing driver object by passing array of coordinate of five or user-specified number of drivers.

+User.rb is used for initializing user object by its location.
+User class also has destination class to set and store its destination.

+If user specifies the number of drivers in input file, input.rb will parse the file and pass an array of driver coordinates as much as user specifies.

+Generator.rb is file with Generate module which used by input.rb to generate random coordinate

+Input.rb manages three input mechanisms mentioned before, and it passes variables to some classes and call all functions from all files in this program.

 When user `show map`, method showmap in map.rb is called.
-User and drivers coordinate pass coordinate value to map.rb.

 When user order go ride, input.rb passes user destination, user location, and drivers locations to go_ride.rb.
 A funtion called trip will uses Go_ride method like Go_ride.pick_drive to pick a nearest driver based on Manhattan distance, Go_ride.show_route to show the route to user and driver, and Go_ride.trip_price to count price of a ride based on unit cost and distance.
 After that Exchange module will pass some values to history.rb for history record.